 - Make connections between your intramural program and other programs running in your school such as Healthy Schools initiatives or a peer mentorship program.

 - Student leaders can make a presentation to the classes in your school.
 Consider doing this during the first week of classes and then periodically throughout the year.
-The presentation should take no more than 5 minutes.
 Stress the most important points: everyone can play and have fun!

 - Student leaders can make daily announcements about the program.
 Keep the student body up to date with the upcoming activities.